 Lets face it, every climber who’s ever seen it, has had a secret wish to climb the Matterhorn one day!
 A long and difficult climb by any route, the mountain requires good levels of fitness, alpine experience and favourable conditions for success.
 Following an acclimatisation program in the Mont Blanc Massif, we move across to Zermatt to target the best weather window for a successful summit bid.

-This is a dedicated guiding week focused on climbing either the Hornli Ridge or Italian Ridge of the Matterhorn.
-Both routes are long and committing days and dry, snow-free conditions are required on the route to safely reach the summit.
+This is a dedicated guiding week focused on climbing the Matterhorn.
+It is a long and committing ascent and dry, snow-free conditions are required on the route to safely reach the summit.
 The acclimatisation and training program at the start of the week is guided at 2:1, with the Matterhorn guided at 1:1.